Miami Circle: Age

 In order to date the site, pieces of burnt wood were sent in March 1999 for radiocarbon dating by John Ricisak, a specialist in the County Historic Preservation department.
 The results were a surprise, indicating that the wood was between 1,800–2,000 years old.
-Some scholars doubt that the circle is as old as the wood.
-Further evidence to support the theory that the holes were of that age comes from Tom Scott and Harvey Means of the Florida Geological Survey, who point to the buildup of a calcite "duricrust" on the edge of the cut face.
+Some scholars, most notably Dr. Jerald Milanich, doubted that the circle was as old as the wood.
+Further evidence to support the theory that the holes were of that age comes from Tom Scott and Harley Means of the Florida Geological Survey, who point to the buildup of a calcite "duricrust" on the edge of the cut face.
 Though this is an extremely imprecise way to date the holes, it rules out that they were of modern origin.

 Origin

-Initial theories on the origin of the site were that it was created by the Olmec or Mayan civilizations.
+Initial theories on the origin of the site by many members of the public were that it was created by the Olmec or Mayan civilizations.
 No evidence was found of any artifacts of Central American origin, however.
 Further examination of the artifacts found at the site, particularly the shell tools, shark teeth, and other items of aquatic origin, showed that they matched perfectly with artifacts known to be from a local tribe, the historic Tequesta.

 The Tequesta were a tribe who were believed to be primarily nomadic, hunting fish and alligators in the Florida Everglades.
 They were considered aggressive as they killed many early European explorers who attempted landfall in Florida.
 The Tequesta, like many other Native Americans, succumbed to the new infectious diseases brought by European colonists, as well as were disrupted by warfare.